RLocator: Reinforcement Learning for Bug Localization: Introduction

 Reinforcement Learning (RL) is a sub-category of machine learning methods where labeled data is not required.
 In RL, the model is not trained to predict a specific value.
 Instead, the model is given a signal about a right or wrong choice in training~\cite{Sutton2018}.
 Based on the signal, the model updates its decision.
 This allows RL to use evaluation measures such as MRR and MAP in the training phase and directly optimize the evaluation metrics.
 Moreover, because of using MRR/MAP as a signal instead of a label, the problem of overfitting will be less prevalent.
 Markov Decision Process (MDP) is a foundational element of RL.
 MDP is a mathematical framework that allows the formalization of discrete-time decision-making problems~\cite{Garcia2013}.
 Real-world problems often need to be formalized as MDP to apply RL.

 In this paper, we present \emph{RLocator}, an RL technique for localizing software bugs in source code files.
 We formulate RLocator into an MDP.
 In each step of the MDP, we use MRR and MAP as signals to guide the model to optimal choice.
-We evaluate RLocator on a benchmark dataset of six Apache projects and find that, compared with existing state-of-the-art bug localization techniques, RLocator achieves substantial performance improvement.\\
+We evaluate RLocator on a benchmark dataset of six Apache projects and find that, compared with existing state-of-the-art bug localization techniques, RLocator achieves substantial performance improvement.
+While pinpointing the exact reasons for RL's superior performance over other supervised techniques can be challenging, RL learns more generalizable approaches, especially in dynamic and complex environments.
+In comparison to supervised learning, it learns approaches that are more adaptable to a variety of situations~\cite{GDI2021, Kober2013}, which is a form of generalization.
+Additionally, RL demonstrates proficiency in scenarios where the optimal solution is not clearly defined, showcasing its versatility across various tasks and domains~\cite{Sutton2018}.
+These factors can contribute to the superior performance of RLocator.\\

 The main contributions of our work are as follows: \begin{itemize} \item We present RLocator, an RL-based software bug localization approach.
 The key technical novelty of RLocator is using RL for bug localization, which includes formulating the bug localization process into an MDP.